 - All schools have attained regional accreditation through the Southern Association of Colleges and Schools (SACS).

 - Report cards for all schools in the public school system can be found on the Louisiana Department of Education web site.

 2021 Ascension Parish Public School System Community Report

 Colleges & Universities

 With ten colleges and universities and outstanding community colleges the Baton Rouge area is blessed with thousands of well-educated, well-rounded young professionals which join the labor force annually.
 These graduates come from a range of studies including engineering, medicine, business, law, information technology, and many more, which support the diverse group of industries.

-The Parish is home to both a community college-River Parishes Community College and a technical school the Ascension Technical College offer technical curriculum for those seeking to increase skills and knowledge in high school as well as after graduation in preparation for work in local businesses.
+The Parish is home to a community college-River Parishes Community College that offers technical curriculum for those seeking to increase skills and knowledge in high school as well as after graduation in preparation for work in local businesses.
 Programs including process technology, welding, automotive technology, accounting, and basic skills are offered at the campus through associate degrees, certificates, and training.
 Credits earned at the campus are transferable to Louisiana’s two and four-year degree programs at the area’s colleges and universities.

 The local campus also works closely with existing and new industry to develop training in skill sets needed in business.
 One example is the PTEC or process technology program developed several years ago in anticipation of the chemical industry’s aging workforce.

 Associate degrees, certificates and diplomas in industrial instrumentation technology, automotive technology, welding, process technology and several other programs are offered through this campus.
 In neighboring Baton Rouge, the Baton Rouge Community College offers over 120 credit courses and industry training sessions.